Lessons from Writing a Dream Journal

 I don’t want to discuss all of these specific matters, however.
 Instead I like to talk a bit about what I’ve found since a year ago, I started writing a dream log.
 (I actually prefer that term over dream journal, which seems more popular, or dream diary.)

 Writing a dream log simply means writing down everything one dreams.
 For me that means that the first thing I do every morning is to grab my phone and take down what I dreamt that night.
 Later I’d copy that over into my dreams document (I’ve played with sleep-related apps and have an eye on stuff like SHADOW but my current process works reasonably well).
 Since I recall at least one dream pretty much every night, I do this every day.
 Since last January, I’ve accumulated three documents with a total of about 150 pages of dream notes.

 […]in your dreams you work with probabilities and decide which ones will become your physical “true facts.”

 I found out a few distinct things about dreaming, and my experience of it.

 I dream a lot, easily up to five (maximum so far eight) dreams a night.
 When it comes to dream memory I average around two dreams a night.
-(Practice helps.)
+(Practicing dream recall helps.)

 There are, though not all the time, direct connections from dream realities to this “reality,” relating to people, groups, including companies, also physical urges (have your arm tingle and notify you in a dream).
 There’s some link between realities.
 That’s also the case with what I’d call “disorientation” dreams, dreams in which current reality is just “re-interpreted.”